 As previously advised, please note that if you have a previous grant for which a report is outstanding, you will not be able to access the application templates or submit through the portal until the report is submitted.
 If a report is outstanding, you will see a notification when you log in to your dashboard.
 Note that submission of a report is sufficient to proceed; approval of the report by your institution is not required for you to continue with your new application.

 Applicants are reminded that there is a one-year stand-down period for projects and travel.
-Further, applications for travel are only considered if the date of travel occurs after the relevant Board meeting.
+Further, applications for travel are only considered if the date of travel occurs after the relevant Board meeting (2025 dates are: 17th April, 31st July, and 20th November).
 This means that there is no retrospective funding.

 Scholarships and Fellowships funded by the Trust can be found under the Scholarships and Fellowships page.
 Further information, including stipends payable, is available from institutional graduate student offices that administer the Trust’s programmes.